Residence Hall Procedures

-In order to change your meal plan, residents must contact Catherine Hopkins, Director of Campus Housing at firstname.lastname@example.org by September 4, 2013.
+In order to change your meal plan, residents must contact Campus Housing at firstname.lastname@example.org by September 4, 2015.

-Note: First year students must remain on the 19 meal plan in the fall semester.
+Note: First year students must remain on the 19 meal plan.

 The following items are strictly prohibited in student rooms as a matter of health and fire safety: